Health Care Trumpgrets: Trump-Ryan Plan Slams Trump’s Own Voters In The Wallet

-If the new, Donald Trump-backed health care plan, proposed by Republican House Speaker Paul Ryan to “repeal and replace” the Affordable Care and Patient Protection Act of 2010, successfully passes the House and Senate and is signed into law by Trump, many of the Americans most directly hurt by the new law will be Trump voters themselves.
+If the new, Donald Trump-backed health care plan, proposed by Republican House Speaker Paul Ryan to “repeal and replace” the Affordable Care and Patient Protection Act of 2010, successfully passes the House and Senate and is signed in to law by Trump, many of the Americans most directly hurt by the new law will be Trump voters themselves.

-That conclusion comes from a new study that shows how segments of the population who voted for Trump stand to pay thousands more in health care costs under the Trump legislation.
+That conclusion comes from a a new study which shows how segments of the population who voted for Trump stand to pay thousands more in health care costs under the Trump legislation.

-But while middle-class and lower-income voters who cast their ballots for Trump last November will be smacked with painful increases in their health care costs, the new Ryan-Trump plan slashes taxes for the wealthiest Americans by thousands.
+But while middle class and lower income voters who cast their ballots for Trump last November will be smacked with painful increases in their health care costs, the new Ryan-Trump plan slashes taxes for the wealthiest Americans by thousands.

-By eliminating two tax increases contained in the 2010 ACA, or “Obamacare” bill, the new bill already being labeled “Trumpcare” will allow the top 1 percent of American earners — those who make at least $699,000 per year — to enjoy a tax break of $35,000 on average, according to Money Magazine.
+By eliminating two tax increases contained in the 2010 ACA, or “Obamacare” bill, the new bill already being labeled “Trumpcare will allow the top one percent of American earners — those who make at least $699,000 per year — to enjoy a tax break of $35,000 on average, according to Money Magazine.

-The New York Times on Friday published an analysis of how segments of the population who will see costs go up — mainly in the form of lost health care subsidies provided under the ACA — voted in the 2016 presidential election.
+The New York Times on Friday published an analysis of how segments of the population who will see costs go up — mainly in the form of lost health care subsides provided under the ACA — voted in the 2016 Presidential Election.
 The full study by Nate Cohn of the Times Upshot section, and titled “Trump Supporters Have the Most to Lose in the G.O.P.
 Repeal Bill,” may be read at this link.

 According to Cohn’s findings, voters who will lose at least $5,000 in health care subsidies under Trumpcare voted for Trump by a margin of 59 percent to 36 percent over his Democratic opponent, former Secretary of State Hillary Clinton.